microsoft/FluidFramework/README.md

 [MacOS/Linux](https://github.com/nvm-sh/nvm)) or [fnm](https://github.com/Schniz/fnm) to install Node.js, in case you find yourself needing to install different versions of Node.js side-by-side.

+Because of a transitive dependency on a native addon module, you'll also need to ensure that you have the prerequisites for `node-gyp`.
+Depending on your operating system, you'll need to install:

+### On Windows
+The node installer should ask if you want to install "Tools for Native Modules."
+If you check the box for this nothing further should be needed.
+Otherwise, you can follow the steps listed [here](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#prerequisites)
+### On Unix
+You'll need to install:
+1. Python v3.7, v3.8, v3.9, or v3.10
+2. `make`
+3. A C/C++ toolchain (like [GCC](https://gcc.gnu.org/))
+### On MacOS
+You'll need to install:
+1. Python v3.7, v3.8, v3.9, or v3.10

 Clone a copy of the repo and change to the repo root directory:

 ```shell